schmittnieto/schmittnieto.github.io/_pages/azurelocal-calculator.md

 ---
-permalink: /azl-storage-calculator/
+permalink: /azurelocal-calculator/
-title: "Azure Local Storage Calculator"
+title: "Azure Local Calculator"
-subtitle: "This is a calculator for Azure Local S2D, assuming you are using NVMe storage only"
+subtitle: "This is a calculator for Azure Local S2D, Pricing and CPU"
+redirect_from:
+  - /azl-storage-calculator/
+toc: true
+toc_label: "Topics Overview"
+toc_icon: "list-ul"

+sidebar:
+  nav: "Azurelocal"
 ---

+## Introduction

+On this page, I plan to set up a series of calculators to be used in the Azure Local environment.
+This page is still under development, so some calculators may not yet be available or their calculations might not be entirely accurate.

+I will try to implement the following calculators:
+- Storage Calculator
+- CPU Calculator
+- Pricing Calculator

 <html lang="en">
 <head>
   <meta charset="UTF-8">
-  <title>NVMe S2D Calculator</title>
+  <title>Azure Local S2D Calculator</title>
   <!-- Load Chart.js -->
   <script src="https://cdn.jsdelivr.net/npm/chart.js"></script>
   <style>